jt-96/jt-96/README.md

 - 👋 Hi, I’m Jonathan Torrico, a Junior Web Developer from Mendoza, Argentina.
 - 👀 I’m interested in everything related to Computers, Programming and Gaming.
-- 🌱 I’m currently learning Bootstrap and planning to get more in-depth with MERN Stack.
+- 🌱 I’m currently learning backend with Node and planning to get more in-depth with MERN Stack.

 Thank you for checking my Profile!